 At Clapgate Primary School, we teach maths in Early Years following a Mastery approach to ensure high expectations for all our children, and we avoid putting a ceiling on their learning.
-Successful teaching of Mastery maths in the EYFS lies within the context of high-quality classroom provision based in our indoor and outdoor learning environments.
+Successful teaching of Mastery Maths in the EYFS lies within high-quality classroom provision based on our indoor and outdoor learning environments.
 Our mathematically rich environment provides a range of contexts for our children to explore concepts using different representations on multiple occasions, using concrete, pictorial and abstract resources.
+Alongside this, our teachers use White Rose Maths materials to support their teaching of Maths across EYFS.

-It is vital that we focus on deepening our children's mathematical understanding, reasoning, problemsolving and fluency.
+Deepening our children's mathematical understanding, reasoning, problem-solving, and fluency remains our key priority.
 We aim to develop well-rounded, confident mathematicians.
-As a setting, the emphasis is placed on enjoying mathematical ideas, language, and activities and having regular highquality, purposeful interactions with confident adults.

-Our children are encouraged to communicate their mathematical thinking in various ways, including manipulation of resources, gestures, pointing, body language, mark-making and talk.
+As a setting, the emphasis is placed on enjoying mathematical ideas, language, and activities and having regular, high-quality, purposeful interactions with confident adults.
+Our children are encouraged to communicate their mathematical thinking in various ways, including manipulating resources, gestures, pointing, body language, mark-making, and talking.
 This allows our children to acquire a secure and long-term understanding of key mathematical concepts, meaning they can progress effectively when moving on to more complex topics.